edurant/edurant.github.io/advising/msml.md

 Completing this certificate at MSOE meets the CSC5610 and CSC6621 requirements by substitution, reducing the number of additional courses needed to earn the MSML.

-## CSC5201 Microservices & Cloud Computing
+## CSC5201 Microservices & Cloud Computing: Alternate Prerequisites
 Students with sufficient coursework in *both* web apps and cloud computing replace this course with an approved elective.

 ### Acceptable Web Apps Coursework